kush789/Google-form-spammer/README.md

 #Google Form Spammer

+        As of 13/12/16 this script no longer works.
+Google changed the type of each form control to "HiddenControl".
+Earlier on it was something like "text", "select", "radio" etc. Because of this it is impossible to identify what kind a form control is, so filling it is not so trivial (it could be anything such as text/date/select etc.).

 A python script that spams a google form as many times as you want.

 Instructions for setup